 Erection Problems (Erectile Dysfunction) - Treatment Overview

-Treatment for an erection problem depends on the cause of the problem, which may be psychological, physical, or a combination of
+Treatment for an erection problem depends on the cause of the problem.
+The cause may be mental, physical, or a combination of both.

-some cases, a different medicine can be tried.
+- Looking for and then stopping medicines that may be causing your condition.
+In some cases, a different medicine can be tried.

-- Trying testosterone or another treatment to fix a hormone problem if tests show you have one.
+- Trying testosterone or another treatment to fix a hormone problem, such as low testosterone, if tests show that you have one.

 - Trying medicines that are injected or inserted into the penis.